India’s farmers in global spotlight: Ministers, Bollywood biggies vs Rihanna, Thunberg and other celebs | Entertainment

-India on Wednesday hit out at tweets by global celebrities such as singer Rihanna and climate activist Greta Thunberg in support of the farmers’ protests, the focus of a sharply polarised international debate that saw many Bollywood stars and top ministers rally around the government in its pushback.
+India on Wednesday hit out at global celebrities such as singer Rihanna and climate activist Greta Thunberg for their support of the farmers' protests, the focus of a sharply polarised international debate that saw several Bollywood and cricket stars and top ministers rally around the government in its pushback.

-The ''temptation of sensationalist social media hashtags and comments” is neither accurate nor responsible, the Ministry of External Affairs said as the international spotlight swivelled to the two-month protest to demand a rollback of three new agri laws and a host of stars, including singer Jay Sean and actor John Cusack, turned their attention to it.
+The ''temptation of sensationalist social media hashtags and comments" is neither accurate nor responsible, the Ministry of External Affairs said as the international spotlight swivelled to the two-month protest to demand a rollback of three new agri laws and a host of stars, including singer Jay Sean and actor John Cusack, turned their attention to it.
 Facts must be ascertained before the rush to comment, the ministry added, using the hashtags #IndiaTogether and #IndiaAgainstPropaganda to make its point.
-Rihanna, among the biggest pop stars of the day with 101 million followers on Twitter, started the global chorus of support for India’s farmers. ''Why aren’t we talking about this?! #FarmersProtest,'' she tweeted, linking a CNN news article on the internet shutdown around New Delhi as protesters clashed with the police.
+Rihanna, among the biggest pop stars of the day with 101 million followers on Twitter, started the global chorus of support for India's farmers, taking their movement to a new high. ''Why aren't we talking about this?! #FarmersProtest,'' she tweeted, linking a CNN news article on the internet shutdown around New Delhi as protesters clashed with the police.

 Drawing more international attention to the issue, Thunberg followed soon after. ''We stand in solidarity with the #FarmersProtest in India,'' she tweeted.
 The Swedish climate activist posted again later in the day, saying "Here's a toolkit if you want to help".
 It took the user to a document containing details on ways to support the protest, including creating a Twitter storm and protesting outside Indian embassies.